chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/c/index.md

 ### Step 2: Creating the Dockerfile

-Now, with a working C++ example, we can compile and run our program using a multi-stage build.
+With a working C++ example, you can compile and run our program using a multi-stage build.
 With the text editor of your choice, create a new file named `Dockerfile3`.

 ```sh
 nano Dockerfile3